-This post has partner links that I may receive compensation for at no cost to you.
-Thank you!
+This article has partner links that I may receive compensation from at no cost to you.
+Thank you for supporting my site by using them!

 Morioka is a great base for making day trips around the Tohoku region.
-One of the more unique day trips from Morioka is to Tono, a nearby city steeped in history & folklore, along with serving as the center of Japan‘s hop growing industry.
+One of the more unique day trips from Morioka is to Tono, a nearby city steeped in history & folklore, along with serving as the center of Japan‘s hop-growing industry.
 With a relaxing & welcoming vibe, Tono has a little bit of everything for everyone.
 Here is my guide to a day trip from Morioka to Tono, Japan.

 How to get from Morioka to Tono

 Getting to Tono from Morioka by train is easy.
 There are a few direct trains each day, which take about 70 minutes & cost 1520 yen ($14 USD) as of October 2019.
 Alternatively, you can take a shinkansen train to Shin-Hanamaki station and then transfer to a local train.
 This route is faster, so if you’re on a JR Rail Pass, you might want to consider this option.
-One note: when I took my day trip from Morioka to Tono, the last train out of Tono toward the west was around 8:30pm, so don’t plan on being able to spend a long evening there.
+One note: when I took my day trip from Morioka to Tono, the last train out of Tono toward the west was around 8:30 pm, so don’t plan on being able to spend a long evening there.
 Research the current schedule before traveling.

 Once the train heads east towards Tono near Hanamaki, the area begins to become hilly.
 It’s a pretty train ride through green hills.
 Once you’re in the Tono area, much of the area is actually fairly flat, with mountains surrounding the farmland-filled valley.
 Getting around Tono by bicycle is one option, with the Tono-Towa Cycling Road being a popular route.
 Bikes are available for rental at the tourist information center.

 From the Tono train station, there are local buses that can take you to the outer reaches of town.
-To start my Tono day trip, I took a bus toward Sakanoshita, which stops at Fukusenji after a 20 minute ride.
+To start my Tono day trip, I took a bus toward Sakanoshita, which stops at Fukusenji after a 20-minute ride.
 The bus ride costs 380 yen.
 I accidentally put 400 yen into the exact money hopper rather than the one that would give me 20 yen change.
 The apologetic bus driver acted like it was the worst thing that would happen to me that week, but that was easily the time I walked 12 miles around Lake Tazawa only to find out that the brewery I’d planned to reward myself at was closed.
 From Fukusenji, it’s a long walk back to central Tono, but there are several interesting sights to see along the way.

-Things to see & do in Tono, Japan
+Things to do in Tono, Japan

 Fukusenji